-Capturing the spirit of the Dolomites and Italian Alps we’ll be hosting just one tour in 2018, with a maximum group size of 12 riders and full on the road support from The Col Collective and Infocrank.
+Capturing the spirit of the Dolomites and Italian Alps we’ll be hosting just one tour in 2019, with a maximum group size of 8 riders and full on the road support from The Col Collective.

 Single supplements available.
 Please contact us in advance to confirm pricing.